agustintosco/sportsbook-api/README.md

 - Add automatic set of Bet Option result (WON / LOST).
 - Split Bet amount from winning amount to actually calculate the historic returns (+ / -).
 - Add filters for Bets, i.e. BetStatus (ACTIVE / CANCELED / SETTLED) and BetResult (WON / LOST).
+- Add checkup for User State when making a request.

 ---